Is cloud hosting tax deductible?

 - For mixed-use accounts: a note explaining your allocation method

-TurboTax Self-Employed — Deduct hosting and domain costs on Schedule C
+TurboTax — Deduct hosting and domain costs on Schedule C

-TurboTax Self-Employed guides freelancers and developers through Schedule C software and hosting deductions and handles mixed-use allocations.
+TurboTax guides freelancers and developers through Schedule C software and hosting deductions and can help you enter mixed-use business expenses.

 FAQ